arcxp-ce-support/Fusion-Training-User-Stories/README.md

 - The feature should display a list of links from any site service hierarchy.

+# Manual curation

 This branch gives us the major components for creating a manually curated page (albeit a simple one) within PageBuilder.
 Let's do another exercise to practice what we've learned so far!
-Switch to `exercise-02` for examples.
-After completing `exercise-02` return here and we'll start on this branch's user story.

 In this lab, lets use the feature pack we have for multiple sites within my organization